aai-institute/ProtoTree/README.md

 ### For development
 1. Install requirements from `requirements-dev.txt`.
-2. You can run tests with just the command `pytest`.
+2. You can run tests with the command `pytest`.